 Step 4: Sign the applicant's declaration in the presence of an authorised person

 A list of persons who can witness the applicant's declaration, as prescribed in section 107 A(1) of the Evidence (Miscellaneous Provisions) Act 1958, is provided in the form.

 View a full list of approved photo point agencies.
-Go to the agency to have your photograph taken (some small agencies require you provide your own photo), lodge the application form and pay the application fee.
-Take along your identification documents as the person from the agency is required to check your documents and also sign the application form where indicated.
+Go to the agency to have your photograph taken.
+Some small agencies require you provide your own photo.
+Lodge the application form and pay the application fee.
+Take your identification documents as the person from the agency is required to check your documents and also sign the application form where indicated.

 If your Proof of Age card was issued in the last three months, and if all the details on the card are correct, you can get a replacement card by writing to the VCGLR and paying a fee of $25.
 This covers the cost of retrieving the original photo and reprinting the card.

 Payment may be made by cheque to the VCGLR, or through a credit card.
 If you are paying by credit card, you must provide the card number, expiry date and card holder's name, along with a signed authorisation to withdraw $25.

 Send your letter and payment to the VCGLR, GPO Box 1988, Melbourne 3001.